mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 - How are you helping learners to make connections between the concepts and skills they are learning through hands-on activities and the more abstract representations that may occur in test or exam situations?

 <!-- Many of the key guidelines of UDL focus on the importance of learner choice of activity, goal setting and on-going self-assessment.
 UDL is in essence a learner-led approach.
 In computing it suits learners meeting concepts through hands-on activities and then drawing out the more abstract ideas that can be applied to other areas.
 In contrast semantic waves theory is a way to help teachers plan lessons which focuses on teacher led activity of explaining abstract concepts and linking them to more familiar ones via examples and teacher-led activities.    -->

+**The Use of Concept Maps and Learning Frameworks:** In order to use structured observation a predetermined framework of the kind of behaviours, practices and concepts that suit the project work being undertaken is needed.
+One way that teachers can develop such frameworks is via the technique of Concept Maps.
+The NCCE have created a guide for teachers to create concept maps which focuses on more technical knowledge (http://tiny.cc/concept-map).
+You may wish to include other the coding practices in line with a more participatory definition of Computational Thinking that we have explored in this chapter.
+It is also a good idea to provide students with this framework to help them navigate their learning journey.
+The ability for students to monitor and assess their own work and progress is in line with both inclusive education and project-based approaches.
+I explore project approaches in another chapter of this book.
+The final part of this chapter looks at an activity to include inclusive approaches into your classroom using  Universal Design for Learning (UDL).